Contents

 Bluetooth operating mode

-In this mode, the meter sends its measurements via bluetooth to your mobile (Android or iOS) where an installed App allows you to display the values of these measurements in real time, and consult historical data.
+In this mode, the meter sends its measurements via bluetooth to your mobile (Android or iOS) where an installed App allows you to view the values of these measurements in real time, consult historical data, and even calibrate the sensor or configure the CO2 Gadget's WiFi connection..

 The App also allows you to export historical data, in case you want to use them in some way (load them into Excel, for example).